restarian/brace_umd/docs/building_the_umd_with_other_options.md

 ---

-### Brace UMD is built using Uglify-JS version 3 and is tested on Windows 10 and Ubuntu 16.
+### Brace Umd is built using Uglify-JS version 3 and is tested on Windows 10 and Ubuntu 16.
 The command line program *(bin/build_umd)* accepts the exact same parameters as Uglify-JS does.
 E.g. ```build_umd --beautify comments="all",beautify=false```
 Given the above command, the minified data in the build directory will contain any comments included in the lib source.
 The builds will also not have beautified code.
 See <https://github.com/mishoo/UglifyJS2> for further reading on command line usage.

-### Only some of the uglify-js options can be used sense the build code needs to be unit tested.
+### Only most of the uglify-js options can be used sense the build code needs to be unit tested.
 Therefore, only options which are defined in the *lib/tested_option.json* file will be configurable.
 The *build_umd* script will warn when a non-tested option is attempted to be set.
 E.g. --

 	:> ./bin/build_umd.js  --compress unused,unsafe --mangle toplevel --beautify --comments="all"